pulumi/pulumi-hugo/themes/default/content/blog/announcing-the-pulumi-aws-native-cloud-control-provider-powered-by-the-aws-cloud-control-api/index.md

 export const s3BucketName = bucket.bucket;

 ```
-Some services, such as Proton, Wisdom, Chatbot, Health Imaging, and DevOps Guru, are supported in the Cloud Control Provider but not in the Classic version.
+Some services, such as AWS Proton, Amazon Connect Wisdom, AWS Chatbot, AWS HealthImaging, and AWS DevOps Guru, are now supported in the Cloud Control Provider which haven't been previously covered in AWS Classic Provider.
 While many of the resources offered by the AWS Native Cloud Control Provider overlap with the resources provided by the AWS Classic Provider, CloudControl resources can sometimes offer more flexible modeling for complex configuration.
 For example WAFv2 configurations can include arbitrary nested rules.
-The AWS Native cloud control WAFv2 resources can express configurations that were too complex for the AWS Classic versions of the resource.
+The AWS Native cloud control [WAFv2](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_WAFv2.html) resources can express configurations that were too complex for the AWS Classic versions of the resource.

 For example, this configuration involves six levels of nested rules, but can be composed from reusable building blocks: